Joiry/HSL_Carp/counting.md

 The more biological replicates you can manage, the more robust your analysis results will be.

+The MODEncode project, which wrapped up data submissions ~2011-12 required 2 biological replicates.
+Soon after 3 biological replicates became the recommendation, then 4.

 [Schurch et al 2016](https://rnajournal.cshlp.org/content/22/6/839.short)

+In this paper, 48 biologial replicates were sequenced both from WT yeast and a known mutant strain.
+42 of each where used to perform a variety of analyses.
+Unsurprisingly, the more replicates used, the more of the "full set" of changes were captured (here defined by using all the replicates).

+The authors' take away was that at least 6 biological replicates be used, preferably 12.

 ## Which analysis software should you use

 Like other areas of bioinfomatics, there is a large number of tools that have be written.

 There are many papers out there comparing many of the tools (Schurch above also includes an more recent comparison of major tools).
 Take a look at this Venn diagram of a comparison of three tools:

 ![Kvam Fig5A](/images/Kvam_2012_fig5A.png)